 This storytelling presentation is filled with traditional Haudenosaunee (Iroquois) legends that have been told for hundreds of years.
 These stories teach about the beliefs, customs and history of the Haudenosaunee people.
 Storyteller Perry Ground will bring the stories to life through vivid descriptions, his rhythmic voice and a VERY active stage presence.
 These stories become ‘interactive’ as Perry is known to include audience members in the stories.
 Elements of traditional Haudenosaunee lifestyle, pieces of historical information and LOTS of humor are woven into each story.
 Discussion about the Haudenosaunee culture and the art of storytelling is also part of this program.
 Not just for school-age children, all listeners (young and old), will find this presentation captivating, highly entertaining yet very educational.

 Perry Ground is a Turtle Clan member of the Onondaga Nation of the Haudenosaunee (Iroquois) Confederacy.
 Perry has been a storyteller and educator for over 25 years and enjoys working with people of all ages to teach about the history and culture of Native Peoples.

-This project is made possible with funds from the Statewide Community Regrants Program, a regrant program of the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature and administered by Genesee Valley Council on the Arts.
+This project is made possible with funds from the Statewide Community Regrants Program, a regrant program of the New York State Council on the Arts with the support of The Office of the Governor and the New York State Legislature and administered by the Genesee Valley Council on the Arts.